joelchrono12/joelchrono12.ml/_posts/2025-12-31-december-2025-summary.md

 - Dead Poets Society - Loved like 90% of it but man it hurts.
 - Avatar: Fire and Ash - New antagonist was cool, action too.

+## TV Shows

+Only watched one show due to my sisters coming to visit.
+Honestly, even if I didn't enjoy how everything went, it feels weird to say goodbye to a series that I started when I was a teenager.
+So long, Stranger Things.

+- Stranger Things Season 5

 ## Gaming

 This month was mostly filled with weekend multiplayer games, I did play some retro titles on my Anbernic from time to time, but I tried to focus on Silksong, I won't beat it this year, but it's not bad at all.
 None of these games are finished.